EyeEm

 EyeEm (originally Eye'em), pronounced "I am", is a German technology company that provides services related to photography.
 It was co-founded by Florian Meissner, Ramzi Rizk, Gen Sadakane, and Lorenz Aschoff in Berlin in 2011.

+With a community of over 18 million users and 70 million photos as of August 2016, the company uses artificial intelligence to find the images to license to brands, agencies or individuals.
 Eyeem.com and the EyeEm mobile app offer photographers the ability to share photographs and discuss photography.
-The technology company uses artificial intelligence to find the images to license to brands, agencies or individuals.
-As of August 2016, the community had over 18 million users and more than 70 million photos.

-In June 2021, EyeEm was acquired by Talenthouse.
+In June 2021, it was acquired by Talenthouse.
+In October 2023, six months after the German company filed for bankruptcy, it was announced that EyeEm had been acquired by Freepik.